agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

-**re-write Claim**: Available aid minus Aid (without losses in cash transfer) required to increase the income of below poverty line people to above poverty line, is >0
+**re-write Claim**: Available aid minus Aid (without losses in cash transfer) required to increase the income of below poverty line people to above poverty line, is \>0

 Done earlier.

 ---

-**Claim**: We could eradicate poverty through cash transfers
+**Claim**: We could eradicate poverty through cash transfers.

-**re-write Claim**: Available aid minus Aid (without losses in cash transfer) required to increase the income of below poverty line people to above poverty line, is >0
+**re-write Claim**: Available aid minus Aid (without losses in cash
+	transfer) required to increase the income of below poverty line people to above poverty line, is \>0.

 Done earlier.

 ---

-**Claim**: 500 million people are extremely poor in the world
+**Claim**: 500 million people are extremely poor in the world.

 **re-write Claim**: 500m people are earning less than 1.9 USD/day.

 **Example-sub**:

 According to [OWID](https://ourworldindata.org/grapher/world-population-in-extreme-poverty-absolute), it is 700m people as of 2015.

-([projected 2030 people](https://ourworldindata.org/uploads/2019/11/Extreme-Poverty-projection-by-the-World-Bank-to-2030-786x550.png) in poverty is 500m)

 **Definition**: Doesn't check out.